Two students standing by a map.

 France

-Two CT courses were offered again in the Spring of 2024: Taking to the Streets: Revolts and Social Movements in France and The EU, an Unprecedented Experiment in the Socialization of Conflicts.
-Students in the Taking to the Streets: Revolts and Social Movements in France course learned about the history and role of social and political conflict in France while also gaining a foundation in conflict transformation.
-Students analyzed actors in conflict, the root causes of conflict, the role of conflict in shaping French governance, and instances of transformative conflict.
+Two CT courses were offered again in Spring 2025: Taking to the Streets: Revolts and Social Movements in France and The EU, an Unprecedented Experiment in the Socialization of Conflicts.
+Students in the Taking to the Streets course learned about the history and role of social and political conflict in France while also gaining a foundation in conflict transformation.
+Students analyzed actors and causes of conflict, the role of conflict in shaping French governance, and visited sites including the Conseil économique, social & environmental and the National Museum of the History of Immigration.
 Students taking the The EU, an Unprecedented Experiment in the Socialization of Conflicts course analyzed the EU through the lens of conflict transformation, learning about the institutionalization of conflict management, deliberation, and dialogue at both the national and regional level.
-Through lectures, discussions, and written assignments, students grappled with the challenges involved in managing, resolving, and transforming conflict within the EU, which represents a large and diverse body of countries/parties, whose interests, positions, languages, and cultures vary greatly.
 The course included a guided tour of the European Parliament in Strasbourg.

 Morocco

-In Spring 2024, three students at the School in Morocco worked as research assistants under the guidance of Professor Hassan Belhiah.
-Their independently conducted research projects covered the theme of cultural-linguistic landscapes in modern Morocco.
+In Spring 2025, two students at the School in Morocco worked as research assistants under the guidance of Professor Hassan Belhiah.
+Their independently conducted research projects covered cultural-linguistic landscapes in modern Morocco.
 One student focused on the modern reintegration movements of Moroccan Jews, looking at the historical roles of this religious minority and dispelling antisemitic misconceptions promulgated by the Moroccan government.
 Another explored the marginalization of language and culture as factors influencing economic disparities, drawing on historical analysis of Arab conflicts past and present to identify how language and conflict interact.
-The third student analyzed US Government-sponsored Arabic language programs in Morocco as an example of language education in conflict transformation.
+The theme of the students’ research was historical roots of linguistic tensions, the impact of Arabization, and current efforts to revitalize and promote Amazigh language and culture.
+Students documented linguistic revitalization efforts, educational policies and equity in Moroccan civilian life.
 Through statistical analysis, historical research, and first-hand accounts students immersed themselves in Morocco’s history.
 Their research showed how language can serve as both an instigator and a tool for transformation in conflicts both past and present.
+For more information on how to apply for this funded opportunity click here.

 United Kingdom

-In Spring 2024, The Middlebury-CMRS Oxford Humanities Program (M-CMRS) held a CT symposium entitled “The Northern Ireland Peace Process and What Can Be Learned From It.”
-The symposium was held at Keble College, Oxford, and the event was open to M-CMRS as well Keble’s students, faculty, and staff.
-Three speakers, including Professor Ian McBride, Foster Professor of Irish History at the University of Oxford; Lord John Alderdice, the former leader of the Alliance Party in Northern Ireland; and Sir Jonathan Phillips, who has been both Warden of Keble College and Permanent Secretary of the UK’s Northern Ireland Office, spoke on the Northern Ireland peace process.
-Speakers and students engaged in discussions that considered if and how the lessons of the Northern Ireland peace process could be regarded as applicable to other conflicts.
+The Middlebury-CMRS Oxford Humanities Program (M-CMRS) held a CT-themed symposium entitled “The Northern Ireland Peace Process and What Can Be Learned From It” during the 2024-2025 academic year.
+Speakers included Professor Ian McBride, Foster Professor of Irish History at the University of Oxford; Lord John Alderdice, the former leader of the Alliance Party in Northern Ireland; and Sir Jonathan Phillips, who has been both Warden of Keble College and Permanent Secretary of the UK’s Northern Ireland Office, spoke on the Northern Ireland peace process.
+Speakers and students engaged in discussions that considered if and how the lessons of the Northern Ireland peace process could apply to other conflicts.

 Uruguay

-In the Spring and Fall of 2024, Students at the School in Uruguay worked with the non-profit organization Redalco which addresses unequal food distribution, recovering discarded food and redistributing to disadvantaged communities in Montevideo.
-Middlebury students observed Redalco’s recovery of crops that do not meet market standards, learned about market criteria, consumer culture, food waste, and asymmetrical distribution.
+In Fall 2024 and Spring 2025, students at the School in Uruguay once again worked with the non-profit organization Redalco which addresses unequal food distribution, recovering discarded food and redistributing to disadvantaged communities in Montevideo.
+Middlebury students observed Redalco’s recovery of crops, learned about market criteria, consumer culture, food waste, and asymmetrical distribution.
 Then, students visited a Redalco beneficiary site in the Montevideo suburbs.
-Student participation in Redalco’s operations for redistribution of food to disadvantaged sectors of Montevideo has become a traditional component of the School in Uruguay’s Writing and Culture course, allowing them to deepen their immersion by directly observing the social tensions they study in the classroom.
+Student participation in Redalco’s operations for redistribution of food to disadvantaged sectors of Montevideo has become a traditional component of the School in Uruguay’s Writing and Culture course, along with their trip to Patagonia alongside students at the School in Argentina.
 Click here for information on CT projects from previous semesters.

 Spain

-In Spring and Fall 2024, students attending the School in Spain participated in an orientation activity related to the recovery of historical memory in Spain.
-“Stolpersteine: aquí vivió” invited students to learn about a chapter of Spanish history often forgotten, overlooked, or even contested by Spanish society: the thousands of Spaniards deported to Nazi concentration camps following the Spanish Civil War.
-Students reflected on the restorative nature of history reclamation and discussed how best to repair the harm done to Spain’s Jewish populations.
+The School in Spain integrated CT activities into their orientation programs for the Fall and Spring this past academic year.
+“Stolpersteine: aquí vivió” and “Madrid Negro invited students to learn about chapters of Spanish history often forgotten, overlooked, or even contested by Spanish society: the thousands of Spaniards deported to Nazi concentration camps following the Spanish Civil War and the history of colonialism and enslavement in Spain.
+Students reflected on the restorative nature of history reclamation and discussed how best to repair the harm done to Spain’s Black and Jewish populations.
 After the tour, students met in groups with orientation assistants and participated in a guided discussion.

 Chile